ARE THE REAL NUMBERS

 ("Do you mean to say that the number 100 does not exist until I name it?"
 That is correct, and you have just named it.)

-Opposing that is the idea of an actual infinity -- an infinite list of names and numerals -- every one of which is imagined to exist now.
+Opposing that is the idea of an actual infinity -- an infinite collection of names and numerals -- every one of which is imagined to exist now.
 "The natural numbers."
 "The real numbers."
-One might ask where such collections exist (In some transcendent world?); but let that go.
-Those are concepts abstracted from individuals, and they exist only as names of kinds of numbers.
-They are instances of a doctrine that has no consequences and is unnecessary.
+Although we may have a picture in our mind, we cannot experience an infinity of anything.
+"The natural numbers," "The real numbers" are general terms that characterize individuals, and they exist only as names.
+They are kinds of numbers.
+To say that there are an infinite number of them does not lead to any consequences, and therefore is not necessary.
 Calculus has need only of numbers we name and bring into this world.

 It is pointless to do with more what can be done with less.